sunpy/sunpy/doc/source/guide/plotting.rst

     plt.colorbar()
     plt.show()

-It is possible to create the same plot, explicitly not using `wcsaxes`, however, this will not have the features of `wcsaxes` which include correct representation of rotation and plotting in different coordinate systems.
+It is possible to create the same plot, explicitly not using `~astropy.visualizatiion.wcsaxes`, however, this will not have the features of `~astropy.visualizatiion.wcsaxes` which include correct representation of rotation and plotting in different coordinate systems.

 .. plot::
     :include-source: